GST and the Margin Scheme: What Every Property Seller in Australia Should Know

 You cannot use the margin scheme if:

-Correct eligibility assessment is essential to avoid overpaying GST or risking an ATO audit.
+Correct eligibility assessment is essential to avoid overpaying GST or triggering a compliance review.
 This is where tax professionals like Trinity Accounting Practice can guide you through the finer details.

 Benefits of the Margin Scheme